Wonder Park

-Wonder Park is a 2019 animated adventure comedy film written by Josh Appelbaum and André Nemec, about a young girl who encounters a real version of her magical amusement park run by anthropomorphic animals.
+Wonder Park is a 2019 animated fantasy adventure comedy-drama film written by Josh Appelbaum and André Nemec, about a young girl who encounters a real version of her magical amusement park run by anthropomorphic animals.
 The film features the voices of Jennifer Garner, Matthew Broderick, John Oliver, Mila Kunis, Kenan Thompson, Ken Jeong, Norbert Leo Butz, Brianna Denski, and Ken Hudson Campbell.
-The animation was provided by Ilion Animation Studios.
+Produced by Paramount Animation and Nickelodeon Movies, the animation was provided by Ilion Animation Studios.

 The film was directed by Dylan Brown.
 While he was involved through most of the production period, Paramount dismissed him in January 2018, citing "inappropriate and unwanted conduct".
 As a result, a director's credit is not included in the final film.

 Wonder Park was released in the United States on March 15, 2019, by Paramount Pictures.
-The film received mixed reviews from critics, and was a commercial disappointment, grossing $119 million against a budget of $80–100M.
+The film received mixed reviews from critics, and was a commercial failure, grossing $119 million against a budget of $80–100 million.

 Plot

 June Bailey, a young imaginative girl, and her mother come up with the idea of Wonderland, a magical amusement park run by a group of anthropomorphic animals: Boomer, a big blue bear who greets guests; Greta, a wild boar; Gus and Cooper, beaver brothers; Steve, a porcupine who is the park's safety manager and is in love with Greta; and Peanut, a chimpanzee who is the park's leader and has the ability to create rides by listening to June's mother's voice.
 Over time, June's mother starts to get sick and is sent away for recovery.
 As a result, June starts alienating from Wonderland and burns the blueprints of the park out of frustration.

 Sometime later, June's father sends her to math camp.
 After misinterpreting a note from her father as a cry for help, June uses her friend Banky to create a distraction on the bus to escape and return home to help her father.
 Instead, she finds a real broken-down Wonderland in the woods.
 The park is currently being surrounded by a cloud named the Darkness; June and the animals attempt to fix Clockwork Swings, the park's mechanism, but are attacked by Chimpanzombies, the park's former plush toys that now empower the Darkness.
 In the chaos, June gets separated from the animals and finds herself in a floating chamber known as Zero-G Land.
 There, June finds Peanut hiding from the Darkness where he confesses he felt lost after he stopped hearing the voice in his head.
 This leads June to realize that the Darkness was created by herself as a result of her cynicism from her mom's illness.
 The Chimpanzombies break in and take Peanut as their prisoner, but June escapes.